Panchadip-128/Generating-3D-Designs-with-AI/README.md

 --------------------------------------

 This project implements a Generative Adversarial Networks framework (GAN) to generate 3D voxel data.
-The goal is to train a GAN to produce synthetic 3D voxel-based structures that resemble real-world data, allowing for data augmentation and analysis of generated samples.
+The goal is to train a GAN to produce synthetic 3D voxel-based structures that resemble real-world data, allowing for data augmentation and analysis of generated AI samples.

 ## Project Overview